Canon 10D vs Panasonic GX7

 Studio photographers will appreciate that the Canon 10D (unlike the GX7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the GX7 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the GX7 was followed by the Panasonic GX85.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 10D vs Panasonic GX7